HarshCapg/Edit/README.md

-Implemented using C++ code how to edit a word.
+Implemented using C++ code to edit a word.